🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 4. Which plants love it?

-• In the vegetable garden: Tomatoes, Courgettes, Peppers (which are heavy feeders of calcium).
+• In the vegetable garden: Tomatoes, Zucchini, Peppers (calcium-hungry).

 • Indoors: Begonias and Ivy.